 As a society, we have not been thoughtful about the implications of tinkering with ecological balance, whether in an agricultural field or a forest.
 As we delve deeper into the subject, we find that we have a tremendous responsibility through our daily lives and decisions that we make in food purchasing, management practices, and product choice to protect the biodiversity of the planet down to the diversity of microorganisms in the soil that support organic systems in an agricultural field or a home lawn.
 For more information on this see Preserving Biodiversity as if Life Depends on It.

 Want to learn more?
-Keep an eye out for Part 2 of our Q& A with Jay, to be published later this month.
+Read Part 2 of our Q& A with Jay.